prasannaghali/RepData_PeerAssessment1/PA1_template.md

 max_step_interval <- steps_per_interval$interval[obs_idx]
 ```

-The 5-minute interval containing the maximum number of steps is: **`r max_step_interval`** as can be seen from the time-series plot of average number of steps taken.
+The 5-minute interval containing the maximum number of steps is: **835** as can be seen from the time-series plot of average number of steps taken.

 I feel that the first interpretation is more valid and useful since an interval having the maximum average number of steps need not have the maximum number of steps.
 For example, the mean value of a vector `c(1:10)` is higher than the mean value of the vector `c(rep(0,9),20)`.
 However, the largest value `20` is contained in the second vector.